Autocompletion for Swift Package Manager Commands

 but the generated script is incorrect and throws errors during auto-completion :(

-I addressed the issue to Apple and hope for a quick resolution.
+I addressed the issue with Apple and hope for a quick resolution.